Kathy Lette: Recognition

 In recognition of her many novels and advocacy of equality, human rights, and physical and mental health both nationally and internationally, Lette was awarded an Honorary Doctor of Letters (Honoris Causa) from the University of Wollongong on 20 April 2017.

 Personal life

 Lette lives in South Hampstead in the London Borough of Camden.
-She has two children (Julius and Georgina) with fellow Australian expatriate, Geoffrey Robertson, whom she met while still married to Kim Williams, when appearing on Robertson's TV panel debate show Hypotheticals.
+She has two children (Julius and Georgina) with fellow Australian expatriate Geoffrey Robertson, whom she met while still married to Kim Williams, when appearing on Robertson's TV panel debate show Hypotheticals.
 Julius (known as Jules) has Asperger syndrome: he has embarked on a career as an actor, and plays the character of Jason Haynes in Holby City.
 Lette and Robertson separated in 2017.

+Lette has Australian citizenship, and became a naturalised British citizen.

 She supports the UK Labour Party.
 In August 2014, she was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.